Lruzzi/Railway-Management-System/ReadMe.md

 Overview:
 This website made for admin to manage the database.
-Admin can input data, update or change data, and delete data
+Admin can input data, update or change data, and delete data.

+Without Login you only can see the data

 There are 5 tables :

 1. Kereta to store train data
 2. Stasiun to store train Station data
 3. Rute to store train route data